lmackenzie94/hono-app-ECS/ABOUT.md

 # ... more variables
 ```

-The `dev.auto.tfvars` file contains the values for our variables:
+The `terraform.auto.tfvars` file contains the values for our variables:

 ```hcl
 app_name = "my-app"